Privacy statement

 If the processing is based on Article 6(1)(e) or (f) of the GDPR, you have the right to object to the processing under Article 21 of the GDPR by contacting the controller.

-You have the right to lodge a complaint regarding the processing of your personal data with a competent data protection supervisory authority.
+You have the right to file a complaint regarding the processing of your personal data with a competent data protection supervisory authority.